Roomba has well-organized error codes that neatly categorize all the different types of errors your Roomba robot cleaner can encounter.

 Roomba relies on its Cliff Sensors to determine changes in terrain.
 For example, if your Roomba reaches the stairs while cleaning other rooms, its Cliff Sensors will tell it to stop.

 You will get the “Please Inspect and Clean Roomba’s Cliff Sensors” message if the cliff sensors catch some debris that stops the cleaner from working properly.
 Clean the Cliff sensors to fix this error.

 Roomba says “Please Inspect and Clean Roomba’s Wheels”

 Your Roomba comes with two wheels to travel around your apartment.
-It's wheels sit at the bottom of the device.
-For their position and rotating motion, the wheels are very likely to catch unwanted dirt and even hair.
+These wheels sit at the bottom of the device.
+Because of their position and rotating motion, the wheels are very likely to catch unwanted dirt and even hair.
 In that case, your Roomba will display the “Please Inspect and Clean Roomba’s Wheels” error message.
 Check the wheels and clean them to fix the error.

 Roomba says “Please Remove and Clean Roomba’s Brushes”

 If you turn over your Roomba, you will find its brushes.
 As with all Roomba models, the brush is located on the bottom of the device.
 If the brush can’t operate, you will get the “Please Remove and Clean Roomba’s Brushes” error message.

 To fix it, you need to clean the main brushes.
 Flip over your Roomba cleaner and lift both the yellow tabs that sit on the opposite sides of the brush.
 This should unlock the brush compartment.
 Remove any debris and hair from the yellow brush caps and the metal brush cap shafts.
 Reinstall the brush after you are done cleaning.